 These are things I’ve spent a lifetime hiding, being ashamed of, and beating myself up over.

-Two days ago, I didn’t even know such a thing as executive function existed.
+Two days ago, I didn’t even know such a thing as an executive function existed.
 I just thought I lacked willpower.
 And who knows, maybe that will turn out to be true.
-Or maybe I’ll learn some strategies to overcome whatever it is that gets in my way so often.
+Or perhaps I’ll learn some strategies to overcome whatever it is that gets in my way so often.